andytudhope/living-blue-book/source/knowledge_repo/index.md

 "No doubt is there about this Book: It is a guidance unto the God-fearing." — Qur'an 2:1

+"I offer to Thee the only thing I have:
+My capacity of being filled with Thee." — Sufi Prayer

 "I'm happy even before I have a reason
 I'm full of Light even before the sky
 Can greet the sun or the moon.